andrewbloese-00/youtils/README.md

 Download videos, playlists and audio from youtube with urls, all in NodeJS.
 Also , use your OpenAI API Key to enable the Youtils transcriptions API (powered by whisper-1) or [use a local model](#local-model).

+## Disclaimer

+This project was developed as an educational tool to explore and understand the manipulation of file and media streams.
+It is intended strictly for educational and personal use only.
+The creators and contributors of this software do not endorse or promote the use of this tool for downloading copyrighted content without permission.
+Users are responsible for adhering to applicable laws and regulations in their jurisdiction regarding the use of such software.
+Please utilize this software responsibly and ethically, and refrain from using it for any unauthorized or malicious purposes.

 ## Usage

 ### Install and Include